Screens and Sleep; Getting Toddlers to Bed in a Modern World

 A new study out of Birkbeck, University of London suggests a connection between the amount of time a toddler spends on a touchscreen with their overall sleep time.

 First, the details.
 Over 700 parents were interviewed about their child’s (under 3 years of age) touchscreen usage and their sleep habits.
 The statistics are remarkable.
 These parents reported that 75% of their toddlers used a touchscreen on a daily basis.
 Approximately half of the babies between 6 and 11 months use a touchscreen each day.
 And 92% of those between 25 and 36 months daily use a touchscreen as well.

-The reality is that most of us have multiple touchscreens in our home between our phones and tablet devices such as iPads, and we often use them with and near our children.
-It just makes sense that we need to be aware of how these powerful machines may affect our children’s sleep as well as their waking hours, yet we know little about this technology’s impact on young children.
+The reality is that most of us have multiple touchscreens in our home between our phones and tablet devices such as iPads.
+We often use them with and near our children.
+It makes sense that we need to be aware of how these powerful machines may affect our children’s sleep as well as their waking hours, yet we know little about this technology’s impact on young children.

 The study’s findings suggest that for every hour these children used a touchscreen, they slept 15 minutes fewer overall.
 Granted it is not a huge amount of sleep but worth noting.

 In addition, this research points to these same toddlers sleeping a little more during the day and a little less at night.